kuttor/dotfiles/docs/Manpage.md

 **prefix**

-: path in which Homebrew is installed, e.g. `/usr/local`
+: path in which Homebrew is installed, e.g. `/opt/homebrew` or `/home/linuxbrew/.linuxbrew`

 **keg**

 : installation destination directory of a given **formula** version, e.g.
-  `/usr/local/Cellar/foo/0.1`
+  `/opt/homebrew/Cellar/foo/0.1`

 **rack**

 : directory containing one or more versioned **kegs**, e.g.
-  `/usr/local/Cellar/foo`
+  `/opt/homebrew/Cellar/foo`

 **keg-only**